zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-v2.md

 ### More strict data type validation in OQL functions

 !
-TODO: this will be added when implemented, as there are ambuiguities
+TODO: this will be added when implemented, as there are ambiguities

 ### Subquery columns should have a name or an alias